 When to stay with Coder

-Cloud development environment alternatives split along three vectors: control plane model (self-hosted Terraform vs CLI-driven vs managed SaaS), runtime shape (full-VM vs Kubernetes pod vs WebContainer in-browser), and ecosystem fit (multi-cloud vs OpenShift-native vs Azure-native).
+Cloud development environment alternatives split along three vectors: control plane model (self-hosted Terraform vs CLI-driven vs managed SaaS vs OpenShift-bundled), runtime shape (full-VM vs Kubernetes pod vs WebContainer in-browser), and ecosystem fit (multi-cloud vs OpenShift-only vs managed SaaS only).
 Picks below address each combination.

 Pricing pulled from each vendor's site on the review date.
-We score on cost-per-developer-monthly across full stack (control plane + compute), Git host + IDE integration depth, multi-cloud flexibility, and operational lift to migrate.
-We weight against tools whose ecosystem lock-in (OpenShift, Azure, WebContainer-only) reduces future flexibility.
+We score on cost-per-developer-monthly across the full stack (control plane plus compute), Git host and IDE integration depth, multi-cloud flexibility, and operational lift to migrate.
+We weight against tools whose ecosystem lock-in (OpenShift, WebContainer-only) reduces future flexibility, and we drop picks that have stopped accepting new customers (Microsoft Dev Box, as of 1 November 2025).

 Initial published version with 5 picks.